jkibe/recipes/content/recipes/nigella-chocolate-cake/index.md

 kind: Cakes
 ---

 This is one of my favorite ways to make chocolate cake.
 It's moist, rich, and incredibly chocolate-forward.
 And incidentally vegan to boot.
-To quote Nigella Lawson, whose recipe I have liberally adapted here, "No need to fofer explanations; you just need to offer the cake."
+To quote Nigella Lawson, whose recipe I have liberally adapted here, "No need to offer explanations; you just need to offer the cake."

 The coconut butter the original recipe calls for initially tripped me up a bit.
 If I were braver, perhaps I'd email the woman herself and ask for clarification.
 In the meantime, I've come to understand "coconut butter" as vegan butter substitutes made with coconut oil.